-Currently we have Colin the Gecko, Lincoln and Ivy (our friendly dogs) and three guinea pigs: Neville, Keith & Gus!
+Currently we have Colin the Gecko, Ivy (our friendly dogs) and three guinea pigs: Neville, Keith & Gus!

 Today we have welcomed new animals to the school; this time, 2 pigs!
 Mr Hobbs and Mr Hewitt have built a pen and created a homely area for them within our forest.
 These two adopted ‘old ladies’ are entering retirement after spending the last few years in a small-holding within an education centre for adults with special educational needs.
 Over time, once they have become familiar in their surroundings, we will extend the enclosure to allow them to roam more freely within the boundary.
 The children will be taught about the care of the pigs including the use of leftover food items and home-grown fodder with which they will be fed.

 Having animals in school is purposeful.
 It provides the children with the experience to recognise, respect and care for them and the environment that we share.